Nelxigon/domain-checker/readme.md

 Domain Checker
 ===

-This tool checks if a given domain is free and sends a message into your preferred Telegram group.
+This tool checks if a given domain is free and sends a the result into your preferred Telegram group.

 ### Installation
 In order to use this script, you will need a Telegram bot (bots for other platforms and/or mail may follow soon).